ckan/ckan/doc/maintaining/configuration.rst

 The functionality and features of CKAN can be modified using many different configuration options.
 These are generally set in the `CKAN configuration file`_, but some of them can also be set via `Environment variables`_ or at :ref:`runtime <runtime-config>`.
+Config options can be :ref:`declared on strict mode <declare-config-options>` to ensure they are validated and have default values.

+.. note:: Looking for the available configuration options?
+Jump to `CKAN configuration file`_.